-The bride took her meals in her room, and I brought them to her, so I knew what she looked like.
+The bride ate her meals in her room, and I brought them to her, so I knew what she looked like.
 The poor girl was hideous, and she had a nasty temper to boot.

 A short while before the wedding, the bride told me that she wanted me to take her place in the wedding procession, to put on her gown and veil.
 She said she had sprained her foot, but I knew why she was doing it.
-The groom had not yet seen her and she didn’t want him to see her.
+The groom had not yet seen her and she didn’t want to be rejected.
 I said, “I wish no honor that is not suitable for me.”
 She offered me gold, and when I could not be bribed, she threatened to have my head cut off.

 Did he forget me?
 Why didn’t he come to rescue me?
 Did he try?
 I had so many unanswered questions.

 I am the false bride now.
 I doubt that he’ll remember me.